oar-team/batsim/docs/installation.rst

     The following list may be outdated.
 Please tell us if this is the case.

     An up-to-date list should be available in kapack_.
-    The important files there should be the `Batsim package definition`_ and how it is called in `kapack's main file`_ — i.e., with which parameters and which version of each dependency.
+    The important files there should be the `Batsim packages definition`_ and how it is called in `kapack's main file`_ — i.e., with which parameters and which version of each dependency.

 - Decent clang/gcc and CMake.
 - Decent boost.